CONTACT US FOR A FREE CONSULTATION 617.720.0332

 • Bridgeport Connecticut Container Terminal

 • Robinson Tea Box.
-Only known surviving Boston Tea Party Tea Box for Tea Party Museum
+Only known surviving Boston Tea Party Tea Box for The Boston Tea Party Museum

-• Whydah Pirate Treasure Valued the only know western hemisphere pirate treasure from the ship Whydah sunk in 1717.
+• Whydah Pirate Treasure Valued the only known pirate treasure from the ship Whydah sunk in 1717.

 • Durkin valued the champion rings for Indianapolis Colts Team, champion rings for the Anaheim Ducks and Indianapolis 500 championship rings.